Unsupervised Knowledge-Transfer for Learned Image Reconstruction: Introduction

-Reconstruction methods that learn in a scarce-data regime often fail to generalise on instances which belong to different data distributions \cite{bickel2008learning, quinonero2009dataset}.
-Moreover, even small deviations from the training data distribution can potentially lead to severe reconstruction artefacts.
-This can be further exacerbated by the presence of structural changes such as rare pathologies.
-These ``shifts'' in data distribution can significantly degrade the performances of learned reconstruction methods \cite{antun2020instabilities}.
-To make matters worse, such forms of deviation from the training data are ubiquitous in medical imaging, owing to factors such as the change in acquisition protocols.
-For example, in magnetic resonance imaging (MRI), these include factors such as echo time, repetition time, flip angle, and inherent hardware variations in the used scanner \cite{KaraniKonukoglu:2021}; in \ac{CT}, they include the choice of view angles, acquisition time per view, and source-target separation.
+In order to deliver competitive performance, supervised learning may require many ordered pairs $(x_n,y_n)$, $n=1,\ldots,N$, which are unfortunately often not available in medical imaging applications since clean ground truth images are either too costly or impossible to collect.
+Meanwhile, reconstruction methods learned in a scarce-data regime often fail to generalise on instances which belong to a different data distribution \cite{bickel2008learning, quinonero2009dataset}.
+Moreover, even small deviations from the training data distribution can potentially lead to severe reconstruction artefacts (\ie supervised models can exhibit poor performance even for a small distributional shift).
+This behaviour is further exacerbated by the presence of structural changes such as rare pathologies; thereby significantly degrading the performance of supervisedly learned reconstruction methods \cite{antun2020instabilities}.
+To make matters worse, such forms of deviation from the training data distribution are ubiquitous in medical imaging, owing to factors such as the change in acquisition protocols.
+For example, in magnetic resonance imaging (MRI), these factors include echo time, repetition time, flip angle, and inherent hardware variations in the used scanner \cite{KaraniKonukoglu:2021}; in \ac{CT}, they include the choice of view angles, acquisition time per view, and source-target separation.